Sir Lancelot (singer): Musical and acting career

 Sir Lancelot became a regular at the Village Vanguard, and by the 1940s "was widely considered the hottest calypsonian in the city."
 His trademark became the tuxedo he wore in nearly every concert, and his popularity was nationwide for two decades.
 In the 1940s he returned home for the first time but was largely disowned by his family, which felt that his calypso singing had shamed them.
 Sir Lancelot wrote the calypso song "Shame & Scandal" (also known as "Fort Holland") in response.

 Sir Lancelot toured with Lionel Belasco in California and Oregon in 1941.
 After a show in Los Angeles, he was offered a minor singing role in the picture Two Yanks in Trinidad (Columbia Pictures, 1942).
 His appearance was made possible by the Oscar-winning performance of Hattie McDaniel in Gone with the Wind just two years earlier.
 He made more than 15 films, and his significant film appearances include:

-I Walked with a Zombie (1943), his first of three films made by the horror producer Val Lewton, as a calypso singer.
-His "Shame and Scandal" is performed, as is "The British Grenadiers".
-It is alleged to be the first time calypso music was heard in an American motion picture.